 Lysines residues are latent nucleophiles commonly found at the surface of proteins, yet no general method exists for their selective ligation.
-Our approach to lysine labeling relies on using affinity ligands to favor entropy and to mitigate unfavorable kinetics of intermolecular reactions.
+Our approach to lysine labeling relies on using affinity ligands to favour entropy and to mitigate unfavourable kinetics of intermolecular reactions.
 We capitalize on new molecular reagents designed to effect site-directed, tag-release modification of lysine residues under physiological conditions.
 Upon chemoselective reaction with a lysine, the ligand is cleaved to restore a labeled, functional protein.

 3. Investigating the Mechanisms of Synapse Elimination

 Memory loss occurs when synaptic connections are broken.
 Yet, synapse elimination also takes place during the normal learning process...
 What causes synapse elimination?
 Can it be prevented? or reversed?
 This important phenomenon is poorly understood due to the lack of means to study its mechanism at the molecular level.

 Our traceless chemical ligation strategy enables the labeling of target proteins while maintaining their innate function, thereby alleviating functional perturbations associated with common molecular biology techniques.
 It is thus perfectly suited to deliver biophysical reporter probes and to characterize the interaction of proteins in real time, in live cells.